quietcactus/calculator-app/README.md

 # Simple 4 operator calculator app

+Put together primarily using useReducer to handle most of the calculator actions

 ## Calculator Functionality

 1. Handles addition, subtraction, multiplication, and division
 2. Working Clear button
 3. Rounds to 3 decimal places when needed
 4. No typing, buttons must be clicked

-## Features

-Put together primarily using useReducer to handle most of the calculator actions

 ## Planned Updates